 - Painful urination.

-- Pain in your lower back that cannot be explained by other causes.
+- Feeling pain in your lower back with no other cause.

-- Ongoing pain in your pelvic region, genitals, or rectum with or without a bowel movement.
+- Feeling ongoing pain in your pelvic region, genitals or rectum — with or without a bowel movement.